 What Is An Ambiguous Loss?

 The grief associated with the loss of a child to P.A.S. is an experience so painful and deep.
-The loss is called ambiguous or unresolved.
+The loss is called ambiguous or an unresolved loss.

 This type of loss is often described as an “ambiguous loss,” which is a term used to describe the nature of trauma, grief or mourning people endure when they have experienced a loss that is open-ended.
 (Boss, 1990).